CyanCoding/Project-Tracker/install-resources/README.md

 * `version.txt` - Pull the latest version without needing the JSON module libraries.
 * `Project Tracker.zip` - The zip file with all of the components for the program.

 The unzipped folder is what's inside the `Project Tracker.zip` file.
+## Updating procedure:
 When updating, this is the procedure you need to follow:

 1. Double check you've changed the version in `MainWindow.xaml.cs`.
 2. Build the release `.exe` program.